SourceGeneration/Reflection/README.md

 	<CompilerVisibleProperty Include="DisplaySourceReflectionAttribute" />
 </ItemGroup>
 ```
-Then you can use `DisplayAttribute` to tell generator you need reflect it
+Now you can use the `DisplayAttribute` to inform the source generator that you need to reflect it.
 ```c#
 [System.ComponentModel.DataAnnotations.Display]
 public class Goods